 In response to the COVID-19 outbreak, we have implemented a contingency plan and adopted enhanced hygiene and precautionary measures across our office premises and managed properties.
-From January 2020 and up to the Latest Practicable Date, we incurred an aggregate cost of approximately RMB3.0 million for the purchasing of protective masks and other medical and cleaning supplies.
-However, our Directors believe that the additional costs associated with the enhanced hygiene and precautionary measures, after taking into account the medical and cleaning supplies distributed by local governments, and relevant regulatory policies such as reduction in payment of social insurance contributions, would have no significant adverse impact on our Group's financial position for the year ended December 31, 2020 and the ten months ended October 31, 2021.
+From January 2020 and up to the Latest Practicable Date, we incurred an aggregate cost of approximately RMB3.6 million for the purchasing of protective masks and other medical and cleaning supplies.
+However, our Directors believe that the additional costs associated with the enhanced hygiene and precautionary measures, after taking into account the medical and cleaning supplies distributed by local governments, and relevant regulatory policies such as reduction in payment of social insurance contributions, had no significant adverse impact on our Group's financial position for the year ended December 31, 2020 and 2021.